microlv/gulp-requirejs-combine/README.md

 # gulp-requirejs-combine
 combine requirejs file into one file. purpose is reduce http request.

+# Next Plan
+- [x] according to config file, merge all dependencies file into one file.
+- [ ] according to require file(write with require('./a','./b')), merge all dependencies file into one file.
-currently only support the file has one require or define function.
+- [ ] support require/define write in function(){ require('./x')}, currently only support the file has one require or define function.

-## Install
+# Install

 ```js
 npm install --save-dev gulp-requirejs-combine